 Fair trade certification is more complicated than you might think; there’s more than one certifying organization, and each has a slightly different definition of the term “fair trade.”
 It’s also possible that we may not be doing as much good as we think by buying these products.

-Ndongo Sylla, a former Fairtrade International employee (who has a PhD in developmental economics), wrote a book last year called The Fair Trade Scandal: Marketing Poverty to Benefit the Rich (excerpt here in The Guardian).
+Ndongo Sylla, a former Fairtrade International employee with a PhD in developmental economics, wrote a book called The Fair Trade Scandal: Marketing Poverty to Benefit the Rich (excerpt here in The Guardian).
 In The Economist‘s book review, the reviewer called it “an arduous read” but wrote, “It is hard to dispute [Sylla’s] conclusion that, so far, the fair-trade labelling movement has been more about easing consciences in rich countries than making serious inroads into poverty in the developing world.”
 (Sigh.)

 That said, here are several brands that engage in fair trade:

-Fair Trade Fashion
+Fair Trade Fashion for Work

 Imported But Ethically-Made Clothing (may not be “fair trade”)

 - Accompany: The website for this Certified B Corporation tells customers that its mission is to “ensure our merchandise meets the standards in at least one of these three key areas” — the three being “artisan made,” “fair trade,” and “philanthropic.”
 Much of Accompany’s offerings are too casual for the office, but there are some workwear possibilities, including some jewelry and scarves.

 - Brooks Brothers: Brooks Brothers holds its producers to strict rules that are explained in detail on its website, and it only deals with direct suppliers that meet its Code of Conduct.
 (Check out our post, “How to Build a Work Wardrobe at… Brooks Brothers.”)